-Best Day Trips Summary
+Best Day Trips From Tokyo Overview

 - Kamakura has a great collection of Zen temples and an impressive shrine.

-- Mt Fuji is a good trip if you want to climb or just lay eyes on the famous mountain.
+- Mt Fuji is a good trip if you want to climb it or just lay eyes on the famous mountain.

 Nikko